natthab/natthab.github.io/_teaching/2014-spring-teaching-1.md

 * Graduate Teaching Assistant
 * Undergraduate Math Grader

 This is a description of a teaching experience.
-You can use markdown like any other post.
+You can use markdown like any other post.g

 Heading 1
 ======